2raj2raj/bitcoin-educational-content/courses/phi201/en.md

 And he adds:

 > We have now tasted all the variants of statism, and they have all failed.
-Throughout the Western world at the beginning of the 20th century, business leaders, politicians, and intellectuals began to advocate for a "new" mixed economy system, characterised by state domination, in place of the relative laissez-faire of the previous century.
+Throughout the Western world at the beginning of the 20th century, business leaders, politicians, and intellectuals began to advocate for a "new" mixed economy system, characterized by state domination, in place of the relative laissez-faire of the previous century.
 New panaceas, attractive at first glance, like socialism, the corporatist state, the Welfare-Warfare state, etc., have been tried and all have manifestly failed.
 The arguments in favor of socialism and state planning now appear as pleas for an aged, exhausted, and failed system.
 What is left to try but freedom?
 >
 > (_Ethics of Liberty_)